gretakichelmacher/Data-Visualization-Projects/README.md

 # Data-Visualization-Projects
-A collection of my individual and collaborative projects.
+A collection of individual and collaborative projects.

 ## Content